Good Data Management Practices for Data Analysis: Part 3, Relational Databases

-As I illustrated in the first post in this series, data cleaning and data transformation are two major bottlenecks in data analysis.
+As we illustrated in the first post in this series, data cleaning and data transformation are two major bottlenecks in data analysis.
 Both can be streamlined by using more efficient methods for storing, cleaning, and processing data.
-My previous post focused on a relatively easy way to do this—the tidy data and tidy tools approach described by Dr. Hadley Wickham.
+Our previous post focused on a relatively easy way to do this—the tidy data and tidy tools approach described by Dr. Hadley Wickham.
 Thus far, we’ve discussed managing tidy data in flat-file formats such as comma- or tab-separated values.
 To wrap up this series on improving data management for data analysis, I’ll discuss the benefits of managing tidy data in a relational database.
 Although relational databases require a greater up-front investment of resources, they offer benefits well beyond those offered by managing tidy data with flat files.

 Recall that tidy data is a simple but efficient structure that, when processed with tidy tools that preserve that structure, can make analysis more efficient and agile.
 What is the origin of this versatile structure?
 Wickham credits relational databases.
 A relational database is an efficient structure for storing, managing, and retrieving data.
 Data in a relational database is stored in multiple tables, usually arranged in a structure called Third Normal Form (3NF).
 3NF has a mathematically rigorous definition; roughly speaking, however, a table is in 3NF if all of its data relates to one thing (entity), each observation of that thing forms a unique row, and each aspect (variable) about the thing forms a column.
 This should sound a lot like the definition of tidy data—because it is.
 Each table in relational database is, effectively, a tidy data set.